cloudpilot-emu/cloudpilot-emu/doc/networking.md

 # Basic Setup

+**NOTE:** If you are running the CloudpilotEmu iOS app you can skip this part and move straight on to "Setting up Network HotSync" below.
+The iOS app supports native network access for PalmOS and does not require the proxy.
+Just head to the setting, enable network redirection and set "Redirection mode" to "native.

 As a web application, CloudpilotEmu cannot access the network directly.
 In order to access the network you need to run a small proxy server locally and configure CloudpilotEmu to use it.
 As the official version of CloudpilotEmu is